Free State of Mecklenburg-Schwerin

-The Free State of Mecklenburg-Schwerin (Freistaat Mecklenburg-Schwerin) was a state in the Weimar Republic that was established on 14 November 1918 upon the abdication of the Grand Duke of Mecklenburg-Schwerin following the German Revolution.
-In 1933, after the onset of Nazi rule, it was united with the smaller neighbouring Free State of Mecklenburg-Strelitz to form the new united state of Mecklenburg on 1 January 1934.
+The Free State of Mecklenburg-Schwerin (Freistaat Mecklenburg-Schwerin) was a state in the Weimar Republic.
+It was established during the German revolution on 14 November 1918 upon the abdication of Grand Duke Frederick Francis IV of the Grand Duchy of Mecklenburg-Schwerin.
+On 1 January 1934, after the beginning of Nazi rule, Mecklenburg-Schwerin was united with the smaller neighbouring Free State of Mecklenburg-Strelitz to form the state of Mecklenburg.
+Today it is part of the German state of Mecklenburg-Vorpommern.